lauridsk/lauridsk/README.md

 - 👋 Hi, I’m @lauridsk
 - 👀 I’m interested in data analysis with SQL and Python
 - 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me

 <!---